Jingyi-Chen/jingyi-chen.github.io/_pages/publications.md

 Below, * denotes the corresponding author.

-Selected Selected Papers as Lead Author
+Selected Papers as Lead Author
 ---

 [10] Chen, J.*, S. Hagos, J. D. Fast, and Z. Feng, Predicting the Evolution of Shallow Cumulus Clouds with a Lotka-Volterra like Model, submitted to Journal of Advances in Modeling Earth Systems